Ruoxi-Li0351/Ruoxi-Li0351.github.io/_pages/data.md

 ### Notes

-1. Hand written notes on the talks of <a href="https://www.mathematics.pitt.edu/people/roman-fedorov"> Prof. Roman Fedorov</a> at <a href="https://www.mathematics.pitt.edu/content/algebraic-groups-and-geometric-langlands-program" target="_blank">Algebraic Groups and the Geometric Langlands Program Seminar</a>.
+1. Hand written notes on the talks of Prof. Roman Fedorov at <a href="https://www.mathematics.pitt.edu/content/algebraic-groups-and-geometric-langlands-program" target="_blank">Algebraic Groups and the Geometric Langlands Program Seminar</a>.
 <a href="/files/Geometric Langlands Program Seminar 1.pdf" target="_blank">Hitchin systems, torsors and Grothendieck-Serre conjecture</a> (2024 Spring)
 <a href="/files/Geometric Langlands Program Seminar 2.pdf" target="_blank">Stacks, connections and D-modules</a> (2024 Fall)
 <a href="/files/Geometric Langlands Program Seminar 3.pdf" target="_blank">Rank 2 ramified geometric langlands</a> (2025 Spring)

-2. Hand written notes on the online seminar by students, including <a href="https://sites.google.com/view/singh-rahul/home" target="_blank">Rahul Singh</a> and I. (Reference: <a href="https://www.cimat.mx/~luis/seminarios/Pilas-algebraicas/neumann-Stacks.pdf" target="_blank">Algebraic stacks and moduli of vector bundles</a>)
+2. Hand written notes on the online seminar by students, including Rahul Singh and I. (Reference: <a href="https://www.cimat.mx/~luis/seminarios/Pilas-algebraicas/neumann-Stacks.pdf" target="_blank">Algebraic stacks and moduli of vector bundles</a>)
 <a href="/files/Introduction to stacks.pdf" target="_blank">Introduction to Stacks</a>